nullifedmirror/notTube/README.md

 nTube is also in beta and is a work in progress, stuff may break, you've been warned.

+nTube is currently partially broken on mobile platforms due to strict autoplay policies.

 ## About

 nTube is a YouTube client that allows you to interact with via your internet browser.
 (Unless you're on IE, your screwed)

-nTube can view channels, handle subscriptions, view videos.
+nTube can view channels, handle subscriptions, view videos and also view playlists. (up to 200 videos)

 ## Features

 - Supports qualities up to 8K 60fps.
 - Supports downloading videos.
 - AV1 codec support.
+- Subtitles support.
 - Livestream support.
-- Theme support.
+- Custom theme support.
 - No advertising.
 - No tracking.
+- Trending and Search support.

 ## Requirements